mervynzhang/scanner.py/README.md

                         Scan and blacklist components in SBOM file --output OUTPUT, -o OUTPUT
                         Optional name for the result file.
+  --format {plain,spdx,cyclonedx}, -f {plain,spdx,cyclonedx}
+                        Optional format of the scan result
 ```

+### Scanning URL

+By Default, `scanner.py` uses the API URL endpoint for [SCANOSS OSS KB](https://osskb.org): https://osskb.or/api/scan/direct.
+You can change this by setting the environment variable `SCANOSS_SCAN_URL` to the appropriate SCANOSS API Endpoint.

 ## Winnowing